 What are the main responsibilities of the GDPR Representative?

 – The EU GDPR Representative is appointed to act as the person on the ground in the EU to handle your customer GDPR related enquiries.

 – The EU GDPR Representative is also appointed to act as the interface between your business and the EU national data protection authorities.

-Yes, this requirement still comes as a major surprise for many US companies exporting to the EU.
+Yes, apart from the exceptions in listed Article 27.
+It is important that the GDPR does not define the term occasional processing however we can interpret it as once off and not regular processing, regular processing would include areas like payroll, ongoing financial relationships, behaviour monitoring.
+The requirement for a representative still comes as a major surprise for many US companies exporting to the EU.
 Many US companies exporting to the EU are still unaware that the GDPR Representative is mandatory in certain circumstances and that non-compliance can result in heavy penalties and reputational damage.

 What value can the GDPR Representative create for your business?

 In addition to complying with the GDPR regulation, the GDPR representative can also act as the eyes and ears for your business on the ground in the EU when it comes to monitoring the latest GDPR compliance developments.
 The new EU regulation will evolve quickly in the coming months and years.
-It’s important that your business is gathering the right level of market intelligence at the right time when it comes to the subject of GDPR compliance issues.
-The other value that this appointment can create for your business is the perception of trust in the eyes of your customers, prospects and partners.
+It’s important that your business is aware of evolutions in case law with respect to GDPR.
+The other value that this appointment can create for your business is the enhanced trust in the eyes of your customers, prospects and partners.

 GDPR Representative FAQs

 The GDPR has created an important new role in the world of online data privacy regulation.
 The GDPR Representative must serve as the contact point for all issues related to a company’s processing of personal data under the GDPR.
 The GDPR Representative must also act as the contact point for GDPR supervisory authorities.
 This is a separate role to that of Data Protection Officer (DPO).

 Do all US companies have to appoint a GDPR Representative?